Home Ownership Benefits to your Financial Health

 And, as property values increase, homeowners benefit from appreciation - the rise in the value of a property over time.
 Unlike a car that loses value the minute you drive it off the lot, a home tends to gain value the longer you own it (especially in a growing market).
 Home appreciation increases your net worth, and it can open the door to financial flexibility—think refinancing at better terms, leveraging equity for other investments, or profiting from a future sale.

 In short, owning a home isn’t just about having a roof over your head—it’s about planting a seed that grows over time.
-If you’re thinking long-term, don’t overlook the role real estate plays in your financial picture.
+If you’re thinking long-term, don’t overlook the role real estate can play in your financial picture.